 Scalars

-The ventilator mode and characteristics of a patient’s respiratory mechanics determine the appearance of each scalar waveform.
+The specific mode of ventilation and the patient’s respiratory mechanics dictate the shape of each scalar waveform.

 Types of Scalar Waveforms